AL0PFX1.htm

 Is there amidst this worldwide disorientation, still room for meaningful judgment about reality?

-This is question precisely the question that this model wants to answer, and offered a clear guideline since 2006 in its development: Suppose at a time chaos and confusion are everywhere, and view on order and knowledge is clouded - what do you need first with which you can start building again to form insights and solutions?
+This is precisely the question this model wants to answer, and has offered a clear guideline since 2006 in its development: Suppose at a time chaos and confusion are everywhere, and view on order and knowledge is clouded - what do you need first with which you can start building again to form insights and solutions?

 Which essential components are suitable for this?
 If possible these must be applicable to emotional or functional problems of individuals, but also to collective issues of groups, organizations and societies.